pchp250g8-home-python-tutorials/python-console-isnumberdividesby3/README.md

-SumOfdigits.
+IsNumberDividesBy3.
 Python tutorials.
 Algorithms.
 Simple Input/Output.
 Console Application.
 A console application project written in the Python programming language and implemented in the Spyder integrated environment (in the Microsoft Visual Studio Code editor).
 The Python script provides simple input/output.
 Determining the sum of digits in a number entered from the keyboard.